Learn More: Tourist eVisa

 Do I need a COVID vaccine or vaccination certificate to enter India?

 - No, you don't.
-COVID vaccination certificates are not mandatory to enter India, however fully vaccinated travelers from category A countries will not have to quarantine.
+COVID vaccination certificates are not mandatory to enter India.
 Since information may change quickly, we advise you to follow up on the latest India travel updates and/or contact your local embassy.

 - Accepted vaccines: WHO approved COVID-19 vaccines are accepted